Story added: 5:00pm Wed Jul 30, 2014

 Next week’s offering is its sequel, The Shadow Of The Ghost.
 It has a lot to live up to — SH.

 By commenting you are agreeing to our Terms and Conditions.
-Read our comments policy.
+Read our comments and complaints policy.